Selling Real Estate

 Ideally, home sellers should contact a lawyer before signing an Agreement of Purchase and Sale.
-Although these Agreements are standardized, you should not lose sight of the fact that they are legal contracts and that in signing them, you are taking on legal obligations.
-Moreover, you should be aware that, like any legal contract, the Agreement can be altered to better suit your interests.
-A real estate lawyer can explain the implications of the Agreement, ensure that the Agreement has been prepared properly and make any amendments necessary to ensure that the Agreement accurately reflects your intentions.
+Although these Agreements are standardized, you should not lose sight of the fact that they are legal contracts and that you are taking on legal obligations in signing them.
+Moreover, you should be aware that the Agreement can be altered to suit your interests better, like any legal contract.
+A real estate lawyer can explain the Agreement’s implications, ensure that the Agreement has been appropriately prepared, and make any amendments necessary to ensure that the Agreement accurately reflects your intentions.

-A real estate lawyer should be contacted, at the very least, two weeks prior to closing to allow him or her to prepare adequately for closing.
+A real estate lawyer should be contacted, at the very least, two weeks before closing to allow him or her to prepare adequately for closing.

 Your Real Estate Lawyer’s Role in Selling your Home

 During the home sale process, your real estate lawyer will:

 - review the Agreement of Purchase and Sale and other legal documents;

 - negotiate terms and conditions contained in legal documents to protect your interests;

 - prepare the deed to your home;

 - ensure that the buyer has purchased title insurance to cover any ownership issues that may arise;